sulu/SuluArticleBundle/README.md

 Moreover, articles support the same **drafting, publishing and versioning functionality** as provided by pages.
 In contrast to Sulu pages, articles are **managed in a flat list** instead of a tree structure.
 Furthermore, unlike the Sulu page tree, the article bundle is **optimized for managing a big number of articles**.

-### Elasticsearch dependency

-The SuluArticleBundle was originally developed to be used in the publishing industry.
-To satisfy the initial requirements regarding performance and scalability, a **view layer stored in an Elasticsearch index** was utilized.
-Because of this, there is **no way to use the bundle without Elasticsearch** at the moment.
-It is planned to remove this hard dependency in the next major version.

-If you cannot or do not want to make Elasticsearch a dependency of your project, you can **use Sulu pages for certain use cases** instead of the SuluArticleBundle.
-However, be aware that the article list provides a better performance and is more comfortable to use with a large number of entities.

 ## ❤️&nbsp; Support and Contributions